yanet-platform/dwd/README.md

 dwd udp <IP:PORT>
 ```

-The DWD control UI opens, where you can type the desired RPS.
+The DWD control UI will be opened, where you can type the desired RPS.

 #### Load 30'000'000 UDP packets per second on a single CPU core using DPDK mode